Stochastic Reachability of Uncontrolled Systems via Probability Measures: Approximation via Deep Neural Networks: The Measure-Theoretic Characterization of Stochastic Reachability

+We now present the measure-theoretic formulation of the stochastic reachability problem that will form the basis for our neural network-based reachable set approximation method.
+First, we define the stochastic reachability specifications in terms of probability measures; then, we characterize how to use measures to solve stochastic reachability problems.

-\section{Backward Recursion of the State Probability Measure}
+\subsection{Backward Recursion of the State Probability Measure}

-We seek to characterize the backward recursion that enables propagation of probability measures (Figure \ref{fig:BackwardRecursion}) that satisfy the target and avoid probability measures.
-To do so, we first describe the state probability measure $\mathbf{x}_{k+1}$ in terms of the cdf of the prior state, $\mathbf{x}_{k}$, using the relationship in \eqref{eq:transitionkernel}.
+First, we seek to characterize the backward recursion that enables propagation of probability measures that satisfy staying within a target tube for all probability values.
+Satisfaction of the target tube requires additional constraints to be placed on this propagation.
+To ensure that the state probability measure $\mu_{k}$ resides within the target tube set for a time step $k$, we constrain